Mitral valve prolapse - degrees, causes, symptoms, treatment of MVP. Mitral valve prolapse: symptoms, treatment and prognosis

 • Problems with respiratory function with minor physical exertion.

 Important.
-All of the above signs may be the basis for the need for a comprehensive study of the patient to detect possible heart failure.
+All of the above signs may be the basis for the need for a comprehensive examination of the patient to detect possible heart failure.

-Symptoms that indicate prolapse of the heart valves require a clarifying diagnosis from your doctor (usually a general practitioner) and a cardiologist.
-The patient may need an examination of the heart and the cardiovascular system as a whole, as well as additional diagnostics from a neurologist or other related specialist.
+Symptoms indicating heart valve prolapse require a more specific diagnosis from your doctor (usually a general practitioner) and a cardiologist.
+The patient may need an examination of the heart and cardiovascular system as a whole, as well as additional diagnostics from a neurologist or other related specialist.

 In medical practice, a wide range of modern effective methods for diagnosing the mitral valve is used:

-• Echo-KG and Doppler echocardiography make it possible to speak with sufficient accuracy about the degree of mitral valve prolapse, to detect insufficiency of this valve and its degree of development, to determine the level of blood entering the atrium.
+• Echo-CG and Doppler echocardiography make it possible to speak with sufficient accuracy about the degree of mitral valve prolapse, detect insufficiency of this valve and its degree of development, and determine the level of blood entering the atrium.

-• Electrocardiography gives a picture of a number of functional disorders of the heart, which sometimes indicates mitral valve prolapse.
-We are talking about arrhythmias, an increase in non-rhythmic contractions of the heart muscle, etc.
+• Electrocardiography provides a picture of a number of functional heart disorders, which sometimes indicates mitral valve prolapse.
+We are talking about arrhythmia, an increase in irregular contractions of the heart muscle, etc.

-• An ECG (Holter) makes it possible to monitor the work of the cardiovascular system for a long period (for example, a day).
-Electrodes are placed on the subject's chest, which "remove" information and transmit it to a small recording device.
-During the day, the patient behaves as usual, excluding bad habits.
-This technique gives the most complete description of the work of the heart.
+• An ECG (Holter) makes it possible to monitor the functioning of the cardiovascular system over a long period (for example, a day).
+Electrodes are installed on the subject's chest, which “record” information and transmit it to a small recording device.
+Throughout the day, the patient behaves as usual, excluding bad habits.
+This technique provides the most complete characterization of the work of the heart.

-Effective treatment measures to eliminate all risks from mitral valve prolapse
+Effective therapeutic measures to eliminate all risks from mitral valve prolapsus

 Congenital prolapse is a disease that usually does not require special medical intervention.